thomasgwatson/twicefire/src/content/peak.md

 ###### Mentorship <a name="mentor"></a>

 Mentors guide you on your path to mastery.
 They often set one's curriculum, shift the focus of practice and, most importantly, they provide rapid, accurate feedback on errors.
 Getting accurate and speedy feedback is one of the most powerful mechanisms in human experience.
 It is the essential underpinning of how we learn to navigate reality overtime.
 Mentors greatly improve this feedback process, particularly if the discipline is well understood.
-Beyond their instructive guidance, a boarder sense of being mentored by someone no doubt has benefits to motivation and well-being.
+Beyond their instructive guidance, a broader sense of being mentored by someone no doubt has benefits to motivation and well-being.

 ---